AUTHOR, GREAT-GRANDSON OF MAHATMA GANDHI

 Born on a train between Mumbai and Kolkata, Tushar Gandhi was raised in Mumbai.
 He studied at Adarsh Vinay Mandir, a local Gujarati-medium school.
 He holds a diploma in printing from the Government Institute of Printing Technology, Mumbai.
 He is best known for having established in 1998 in Vadodara, Gujarat the Mahatma Gandhi Foundation.
 It is now located in Mumbai (and he is still its President).
 Since 1996 he has served as President of the Lok Seva Trust, an NGO which a nephew of Mahatma Gandhi had established in central Bombay in the mid-1950s for the welfare to textile-mill labourers.
 In 2000, Tushar Gandhi portrayed himself in a fictional Bollywood movie directed by Kamal Hassan, "Hey Ram," and in 2009 he did likewise in a semi-fictional movie, "Road to Sangam," based on an episode in his own life.
 A nonfiction book by him, Let's Kill Gandhi, was published in 2007 and became for a few weeks a best seller in India.
 In 2008 he was appointed Chairman of the Australian Indian Rural Development Foundation (AIRDF).
 In March 2005, he led the 75th-anniversary re-enactment of the Dandi March.
 From 2007 to 2012, he was the Goodwill Ambassador of the CISRI-ISP Intergovernmental Institution for the use of Micro-algae Spirulina Against Malnutrition.
 In 2018 he played a significant role in petitioning successfully the Supreme Court of India to direct the states and Union Territories to comply with its orders to curb cow-vigilante lynch mobs.
 In 2019 Tushar Gandhi became a Director of the Gandhi Research Foundation in Jalgaon, Maharashtra.

-A Chronicle of His Last Days: The Conspiracy, Murder, Investigation and Trail
+A Chronicle Of His Last Days, The Conspiracy, Murder, Investigation, Trials And The Kapur Commission

 GET IN TOUCH